-Ellie Greenwich was born October 23, 1940 in Brooklyn, New York.
-Following graduation from Hofstra University Greenwich joined the songwriting team called "Brill Building Writers", including Carole King, Neil Sedaka, and Phil Spector.
-She went on to write many hits, "Da Doo Ron Ron", "Be My Baby", and "Leader of the Pack".
+Born on October 23, 1940, in Brooklyn, New York, Ellie Greenwich joined the songwriting team called "Brill Building Writers," which included Carole King, Neil Sedaka and Phil Spector, following her graduation from Hofstra University Greenwich.
+She went on to write many hits, including "Da Doo Ron Ron," "Be My Baby" and "Leader of the Pack."
 Greenwich died of a heart attack in 2009.

-Songwriter.
-Born October 23, 1940 in Brooklyn, New York.
+Songwriter Eleanor Louise Greenwich was born on October 23, 1940, in Brooklyn, New York.
 When Ellie Greenwich was 10 years old, her family moved out of New York City to Levittown, New York, a town that would serve as a model for the suburbs that sprang up throughout the United States after World War II.
-Greenwich's childhood was spent dancing and singing, even winning a local newspaper's poetry contest.
+Greenwich's childhood was spent creatively, with her time spent dancing, singing even winning a local newspaper's poetry contest.
 Though she first learned to play music on the accordion, the budding songwriter quickly taught herself piano and began to compose by the age of 13.

 In 1962, the year she graduated from college, Greenwich spent exactly three and a half weeks as a high school English teacher before giving up teaching to pursue songwriting full time.
 She found a professional home in the offices of Jerry Leiber and Mike Stoller, who were part of a group of musical greats called the "Brill Building Writers."
 The two signed Greenwich to their publishing company, Trio Music, officially launching her career as a hit maker.

-Greenwich joined a team of songwriting superstars—Carole King and Gerry Golfin, Neil Sedaka, Phil Spector, Jerry Lieber and Mike Stoller, Barry Mann and Cynthia Weil, Howie Greenfield—who would shape the sound of their generation.
+Greenwich joined a team of songwriting superstars—Carole King, Gerry Golfin, Neil Sedaka, Phil Spector, Jerry Lieber, Mike Stoller, Barry Mann, Cynthia Weil and Howie Greenfield—who would shape the sound of their generation.